MaxwellKnight/stocks-visualizer/README.md

 2. Enable the extension while running the app locally.

 3. Keep in mind that this extension should only be used for development purposes and should not be enabled while browsing other websites.

-## Getting Started

-1. Clone the repository.

-2. Install dependencies using `npm install`.

-3. Start the app with `npm run dev`.

-4. Open your browser and navigate to [http://localhost:5173](http://localhost:3000).

 ![Financial Dashboard](./dashboard_screenshot.png)